lizmat/articles/rakuast-for-early-adopters-5.md

 Long names shorter
 ------------------
-One reaction to the [second installment](https://dev.to/lizmat/a-practical-example-of-rakuast-18jk) of this series, was the length of the class names used (specifically `RakuAST::Regex::CharClassEnumerationElement::Character`): couldn't the class names be made shorter?
+Two people reacted to the [second installment](https://dev.to/lizmat/a-practical-example-of-rakuast-18jk) of this series about the length of the class names used (specifically `RakuAST::Regex::CharClassEnumerationElement::Character`): couldn't the class names be made shorter?

 And the answer is *no* and *yes*.
 No, because when you're creating upto 400 classes in a new hierarchy, the semantics of a class should be very clear from its name.
 It was a conscious decision to **not** make shorter names.